CompNet/SeriesNetDynMatch/README.md

    * The script `src/custom-match.R` to perform community detection and matching on the narrative smoothing graphs;
    * Or the script  `src/strength-evol.R` to generate comparison plots from the three types of graphs.

-The generated files will be placed in the data folder, consistently with the description given in the Organization section.
+The generated files will be placed in the `data` folder, consistently with the description given in Section _Organization_.

 # Dependencies